-Wisconsin Medicaid reimburses only the administration fee for children through age 18 when a VFC vaccine is available.
-For members older than 18 years of age, Wisconsin Medicaid reimburses for the vaccine component and the administration component.
+Wisconsin Medicaid reimburses only the administration fee for children 18 years of age or younger when a VFC vaccine is available.
+For members 19 years of age or older, Wisconsin Medicaid reimburses for the vaccine component and the administration component.